Lima Consensus

-The "Lima Consensus" (Spanish: consenso de Lima), a term attributed to Harvard University's government professor, Steven Levitsky, refers to a set of economic policies that have predominated in Peru starting from the presidency of Alberto Fujimori.
-This term was fashioned analogously to the "Washington Consensus."
-Defined by its neoliberal, deregulatory stance and a export-led growth emphasizing raw materials, the Lima Consensus is based on free market capitalism.
-Peru's economic elites expressly support these economic policies.
+The "Lima Consensus" (Spanish: consenso de Lima), a term coined by Harvard University government professor Steven Levitsky, refers to a laissez‑faire economic policy consensus, intended to promote economic growth.
+Similar to the "Washington Consensus," the Lima Consensus is defined by support for deregulatory policies, export-led growth, and resource extraction as part of a broad support for free market capitalism.

-In 1990, Fujimori's government applied neoliberal policies, including a shock therapy prescribed by Hernando de Soto, colloquially known as "fujishock."
-Consequently, these measures bolstered Peru's attractiveness for foreign portfolio investment.
-While the early 2000s saw a regional shift towards left-wing governments, termed as the 'pink tide,' the Lima Consensus remained largely unchallenged since its inception in the early 1990s.
-Notwithstanding, the presidencies of Pedro Castillo (2021-2022) and, to some extent, Ollanta Humala (2011-2016), are noted for their opposition.
-Yet, the prevalence of the Consensus persisted.
+In 1990, Fujimori's government applied neoliberal policies, including shock therapy measures colloquially known as the "fujishock," announced in August 1990 by Economy Minister Juan Carlos Hurtado Miller.
+The economist Hernando de Soto served as an informal adviser who recommended orthodox measures and arranged Fujimori's meetings with the IMF, World Bank and Inter-American Development Bank.
+Consequently, these measures bolstered Peru's attractiveness for foreign investors.
+While the early 2000s saw a regional shift towards left-wing governments, termed the 'pink tide,' the Lima Consensus remained largely unchallenged since its inception in the early 1990s.
+Notwithstanding, the presidencies of Pedro Castillo (2021–2022) and, to some extent, Ollanta Humala (2011–2016), are noted for their opposition.

-Critics argue that it has amplified economic inequality, crony capitalism, contributed to rising crime rates, and political corruption in Peru.
-They also argue that labor rights have suffered, and been sidelined in favor of market liberalization and capital interests, while supporters, often referred to as free market fundamentalists, consider economic interventionism to be socialist or communist.
+Critics argue that it has amplified economic inequality, weakened state institutions, and contributed to crony capitalism, rising crime, political corruption and deteriorating labor rights, and that rights have been sidelined in favor of market liberalization and capital interests.
+Supporters argue that these policies lead to economic growth and macroeconomic stability.

 Background

 The belief of limited state intervention held by the elite is due to frequent commodity booms, the weakness of the government, social disparities and the lack of national economists.
 The Government of Peru displayed little interference in the public sector throughout the nation's history since Peru frequently experienced commodities booms that benefitted white elites on the coast instead of the indigenous majority in rural areas, with businesses focusing on bringing commodities from inland Peru to export on the coast.
-The persistence of this model prevented development in Peru, hampered progressivism movements and made the establishment of a national economy impossible.
+According to Orihuela, this elite consensus - that national economic progress "demands little state intervention" - persisted throughout Peruvian history and limited demand for industrial policy and state-building.

 Peru experienced limited government interaction in the public sector until 1968 when the military junta leadership of General Juan Velasco Alvarado began, with state capitalism and heavy spending instituted that resulted in large national debt.
-Political scandals resulted in the end of the junta and the Lost Decade of the 1980s began, with President Fernando Belaúnde Terry failing to develop an effective economic policy and his successor Alan García experienced the complete deterioration of the state due to corruption, hyperinflation and the internal conflict in Peru.
+Political scandals resulted in the end of the junta and the Lost Decade of the 1980s began, with President Fernando Belaúnde Terry failing to develop an effective economic policy and his successor Alan García experiencing the complete deterioration of the state due to corruption, hyperinflation and the internal conflict in Peru.